-Lancaster is a Healthy, Save & Vibrant Community!
 Lancaster is enriched in a wealth of history, dating back into the 1800s.
 While preserving it's historic, small town charm and accommodating for dramatic growth in development Lancaster's attractions are considered to be the hidden gems of north Texas.

 Visitor's Center & State Auxiliary Museum